RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/deploy-cnv.md

-Next, navigate to the top-level '**Operators**' menu entry, and select '**OperatorHub**'.
+Next, navigate to the top-level [Operators -> OperatorHub ](https://console-openshift-console.%cluster_subdomain%/operatorhub/all-namespaces).
 This lists all of the available operators that you can install from the Red Hat Marketplace.
 Simply start typing '**virtualization**' in the search box and you should see an entry called "OpenShift Virtualization".
 Simply select it and you'll see a window that looks like the following:

 <img  border="1" src="img/ocp-virt-operator-install.png"/>